SCOPE: Sequential Causal Optimization of Process Interventions: Experiments Discussion

-Cases are truncated at the decision points, producing prefixes that end immediately before the intervention.
-In \textit{SCOPE} and SEP, LSTMs use tensor encoding \cite{tensorencoding}, with case-level features added at the final layer.
-Other models use last-event encoding for time features and aggregation encoding for other features, following \cite{teinemaa2018}.
+Cases are truncated at decision points to form prefixes ending before the intervention.
+LSTMs use tensor encoding \cite{tensorencoding}, with case-level features added at the final layer.
+Other models use last-event encoding for time features and aggregation encoding for other features, following \cite{teinemaaoutcome}.
 Categorical features are one-hot encoded and continuous features standardized.
 Depending on the learner, an action feature may be included (S- or RA-learner) or not (T-learner).
 For KMeans-Q, we adopt the original preprocessing~\cite{branchi2022} for control-flow features and add non–control-flow features using last-event and aggregation encoding as before.

 Hyperparameters are tuned via Bayesian optimization using 20\% of the training set for validation.
 Models are then retrained on the full training set.
-For evaluation, we use 10,000 test cases for SimBank and 1,000 for SimBPIC17 (due to the exponential growth of sequences with decision points: $2^{n_{\text{decisionpoints}}}$).
+For evaluation, we use 10,000 test cases for SimBank and 1,000 for SimBPIC17 (due to the exponential growth of sequences with decision points).
 Both \textit{SCOPE} and SEP can use any base model, tuned identically for fair comparison.
-In KMeans-Q, we jointly tune the KMeans and RL components using a normalized metric that combines silhouette score and average reward, allowing twice the tuning budget compared to \textit{SCOPE} and SEP due to the dual-model setup\footnote{The original paper tuned KMeans first using clustering metrics (e.g., silhouette score) and then tuned the RL model.
-In our experiments, this approach performed poorly, as optimizing KMeans for clustering quality alone does not support effective intervention decisions.}.
+In KMeans-Q, we jointly tune the KMeans and RL components using a normalized metric that combines silhouette score and average reward, allowing twice the tuning budget compared to \textit{SCOPE} and SEP due to the dual-model setup.
+The original paper tuned KMeans first using clustering metrics (e.g., silhouette score) and then tuned the RL model.
+In our experiments, this approach performed poorly, as optimizing KMeans for clustering quality alone does not support effective intervention decisions.